 Downer claims to provide “competitive remuneration” and grads report their salaries being at or a bit above the industry average.
 If your work duties involve relocating or regular travel you will be eligible for the relevant allowances.
 Other perks included novated leases or discounts on vehicle purchases or rentals, subsidised health insurance and gym memberships and cheap tickets to sporting events.

 Downer invests a lot of resources in training grads and views them as the future leaders of the business.
 If you aspire to move up the ranks you’ll receive plenty of support and encouragement.
 That said, as you are promoted, you’ll find yourself spending less time doing what you trained to do (e.g. being an engineer) and lots more time managing people and projects.

-The company is somewhat siloed meaning your experience will differ depending on where you’re working.
+Your experience will differ depending on where you’re working.
 Downer staff seem to not spend much time socialising after hours.
-Nonetheless, managers are approachable and co-workers typically friendly and supportive.
+Nonetheless, managers are approachable and co-workers are typically friendly and supportive.
 You can also expect a reasonable work-life balance.

-Overall satisfaction rating among grad employees: 4.4 stars
+Overall satisfaction rating among grad employees: 4.3 out of 5

 "Downer has a proud history of employing the best people and working closely with our customers to help them be successful.
 Regardless of where in Australia you study, chances are that you benefit from the transportation, infrastructure and technology & communication services we provide millions of Australians every day.